LabPy/lantz/docs/tutorial/using.rst

     FunctionGenerator Serial #12345

-In the window where `sim-fungen.py` is running you will see the message exchange.
+In the window where `lantz-sim` is running you will see the message exchange.
 You normally don't see this in real instruments.
 Having a simulated instrument allow us to peek into it and understand what is going on: when we called `inst.idn`, the driver sent message (`?IDN`) to the instrument and it answered back (`FunctionGenerator Serial #12345`).
 Notice that end of line characters were stripped by the driver.

 To find out which other properties and methods are available checkout the documentation.
 A nice feature of Lantz (thanks to sphinx) is that useful documentation is generated from the driver itself. `idn` is a `Feat` of the driver.
-Think of a `Feat` as a pimped property.
+Think of a `Feat` as a pimped :py:class:`property <python:property>`.
 It works just like python properties but it wraps its call with some utilities (more on this later). `idn` is a read-only and as the documentation states it gets the identification information from the device.
+We will see more about this later on when we start :ref:`tutorial-building`

 .. _Safely-releasing-resources: